denten-books/plain-text/5-sign.md

 the word its ephemeral quality.
 But it was also light enough as to be nearly imperceptible.
-In applications like law and banking, where the fidelity between input, storage, and output were absolutely crucial, the illegible property of magnetic storage posed a significant engineering challenge.
+In applications like law and banking, where the fidelity between input, storage, and output were absolutely crucial, the illegible property of magnetic storage posed a considerable engineering challenge.
 After the advent of teletype, but before the screen, machine-makers employed a variety of mechanisms to restore a measure of congruence between invisible magnetic inscription and visible paper representation.